How Important are Marketing Goals and Objectives to Your Business’ Success?

 The best way to set marketing objectives for your business is to use SMART goals.
 SMART goals are sensible, measurable, achievable, realistic, and time-specific.
 By using SMART goals you will be able to effectively create marketing objectives for your business.

-SMART marketing objectives are when you create objectives that are sensible, measurable, achievable, realistic, and time-specific.
-By creating marketing objectives that meet each of the SMART criteria you are setting yourself up for success.
+By creating marketing objectives that meet each of the SMART criteria (sensible, measurable, achievable, realistic, and time-specific) you are setting yourself up for success.